cybercodesage/simple-prompt-generator/README.md

 ## Requirements

 Python 3.x is required to run this project.
-No additional packages are needed.
+If you don't use GUI, no additional packages are needed.
+In order to use GUI function setup.bat (setup.sh) should be executed one time.

 ## Usage

+If GUI will be used, `python gui.py` command should be executed at command-line.
+GUI functions are self-explanatory.
+However, you may want to read command-line instructions below for efficent usage of GUI.
+GUI does not support "shuffle" function at the moment.

+For command-line;

 1. Prepare your template files: Template files must be text (`.txt`) files and contain a single-line template string.
 You can use multiple template files.
 The templates should be stored in the `./templates` directory.